Aleroms/santiagomorales/README.md

 - [VeeValidate](https://vee-validate.logaretm.com/v4/guide/overview/) - Validation for forms.
 - [Vue3 Router](https://router.vuejs.org/api/#useRouter) - How to programatically push routes in Vue 3

+## Reminder

+[ ] - lowercase on folders and fix the paths that break
 ## What I learned